 This leads to incredible amounts of stress for your guinea pig.
-So to keep your guinea pigs calm, it’s best to have your pets separated sometimes.
+So to keep your little pets calm, it’s best to have your guinea pigs separated sometimes.

 Of course, there are several cases where guinea pigs and other pets live together in harmony.
 But you have to understand these cases are exceptions to the rule and not a regular situation.

 Just like you would introduce new things or a new guinea pig friend, new foods need to be introduced slowly and carefully.

 Nutrition plays a big part in a guinea pig’s life, and changing that can trigger stress in a guinea pig.
 If you have decided to change their food, do it slowly, introduce it over time and not in one go.